lessandroml/VolvoVehicles/README.md

 Just simply build and run on Visual Studio.

+## Test cases

+The test cases cover all CRUD operation over the truck and truck model entities.
+To run the tests correctly, just activate the main script entitled VolvoTruck.Test in the visual studio test manager.

 # User guide manual

 This application operates on these two entities: Truck Models and Trucks.
 The relation between each one is 1.N respectively.